 The abundance and diversity of wildlife in Alaska is one of the main reasons people visit our beautiful state.

-Whether you’re an avid birder or more excited about the larger animal species, Alaska has to be on your “bucket list,” so bring your binoculars and cameras!
+Whether you’re an avid birder or more excited about the larger animal species, there is no doubt that Alaska's wildlife is on your “bucket list,” so make sure to bring your binoculars and a camera!

-While a spot of luck and a lot of patience play a huge role in any wildlife viewing opportunity, you are almost sure to see some of the animals that call central Alaska home.
-Animals seen from the deck of the lodge or during a day hike, just to name a few, are moose, caribou, wolves, grizzly and black bear, loons, ducks, mergansers, etc.
+While a spot of luck and a lot of patience play a huge role in any wildlife viewing opportunity, you are almost sure to see some of the animals that call central Alaska home while on one of our guided wildlife viewing trips.
+Animals seen from the deck of the lodge or during a day hike, just to name a few, are moose, caribou, grizzly bear, black bear, wolves, beavers, swans, ducks, mergansers, etc.

 Summer activities Caribou Lodge Alaska